gibiansky/blog/pages/about.md

 title: About Me
 ---

-I am a software and robotics engineer interested in biology and computational everything.
-I have an extensive background in computer science, and I get excited about machine learning, data analysis, mathematical modeling and simulation, as well as electrical and digital engineering.
+I am a software engineer and machine learning scientist with an interest in deep learning, computational biology, and most other interesting computational problem.
+I have an extensive background in computer science and applied mathematics, and I get excited about machine learning, data analysis, mathematical modeling and simulation, as well as electrical and digital engineering.
 I keep a [sparsely-updated blog](http://andrew.gibiansky.com) about things I enjoy.
 My